-Two GLDUK family members (GLDUK:II.4 and her son, GLDUK:III.2) carry the variant but have no clinical history of pre- or postnatal swelling.
-On lymphoscintigraphy (GLDUK:II.4), quantification shows entirely normal levels of transport of lymph within the legs, but imaging is suggestive of rerouting through skin and superficial tissues rather than a main lymphatic tract as seen in the control (Figure 2B).
-She has a small ASD and interestingly her son had large, multiple ASDs requiring surgical closure.
-Variable expression has been observed in other primary lymphedemas e.g. PIEZO1-related LRHF/GLD (6).
+Two $\mathrm{GLD}{\mathrm{UK}}$ family members ($\mathrm{GLD}{\mathrm{UK}}$:II.4 and her son, $\mathrm{GLD}{\mathrm{UK}}$:III.2) carry the variant, but have no clinical history of preor postnatal swelling.
+On lymphoscintigraphy ($\mathrm{GLD}{\mathrm{UK}}$:II.4), quantification showed entirely normal levels of transport of lymph within the legs, but imaging was suggestive of rerouting through skin and superficial tissues rather than a main lymphatic tract as seen in the control (Figure 2B).
+She had a small ASD and, interestingly, her son had large, multiple ASDs requiring surgical closure.
+Variable expression has been observed in other primary lymphedemas, e.g., PIEZO1-related LRHF/GLD (6).

-Like other forms of GLD (4, 6), this novel condition presents antenatally with non-immune hydrops or pleural effusions.
-The swelling may completely resolve with no residual lymphatic phenotype, similar to observations in the recently identified PIEZO1 related GLD (6).
-However, the report of one affected individual with bilateral lower limb edema (GLDUK:I.2) with abnormal lymph scans suggests that there may be residual, lymphatic weakness in the survivors.
+Like other forms of GLD (4, 6), this condition presents antenatally with nonimmune hydrops or pleural effusions.
+The swelling may completely resolve with no residual lymphatic phenotype, which is similar to observations in the recently identified PIEZO1-related GLD (6).
+However, the report of 1 affected individual with bilateral lower limb edema (GLD ${\rm UK}$:I.2) with abnormal lymph scans suggests that there may be residual, lymphatic weakness in the survivors.
 Further studies will be needed to investigate the specific nature and extent of the lymphatic dysfunction in these patients.

-LEC specific deletion of Ephb4 in mouse embryos led to subcutaneous edema and abnormal lymphatic vessel morphology, thus recapitulating aspects of the human LRHF phenotype.
-Temporal analysis of Ephb4 function demonstrated a critical requirement of Ephb4 during early stages of lymphatic development.
-Specifically, we found that Ephb4 regulates the formation of lymphovenous valves that are critical for efficient lymphatic function by maintaining unidirectional flow of lymph into blood (14, 20, 21).
-We additionally confirmed the previously reported critical role of Ephb4 in both formation and maintenance of lymphatic valves (11).
+LEC-specific deletion of Ephb4 in mouse embryos led to subcutaneous edema and abnormal lymphatic vessel morphology, thus recapitulating aspects of the human LRHF phenotype.
+Temporal analysis of EPHB4 function demonstrated a critical requirement of EPHB4 during early stages of lymphatic development.
+Specifically, we found that EPHB4 regulates the formation of LVVs that are critical for efficient lymphatic function by maintaining unidirectional flow of lymph into blood (14, 20, 21).
+We additionally confirmed the previously reported critical role of EPHB4 in both formation and maintenance of lymphatic valves (11).
 Lymphatic valve defects are, however, an unlikely cause of in utero swelling due to their late embryonic development (22, 23).
-We postulate, therefore, that defective lymphovenous valve formation, caused by the lack of EPHB4 could contribute to the LRHF seen in the GLDNOR and GLDUK patients.
-In agreement with this, defective LVVs were recently demonstrated in mouse models of primary lymphedemas caused by loss of function of Foxc2, Connexin37 and Gata2 (16, 24).
+We postulate, therefore, that defective LVV formation, caused by the lack of EPHB4, could contribute to the LRHF seen in the GLD ${\rm NOR}$ and GLD ${\rm UK}$ patients.
+In agreement with this, defective LVVs were recently demonstrated in mouse models of primary lymphedemas caused by loss of function of FOXC2, connexin 37, and GATA2 (16, 24).

-Edema in the mouse embryos lacking Ephb4 specifically in the lymphatic endothelia appears to be milder than that observed in the patients, suggesting that defective lymphovenous valves may only partially explain human LRHF/GLD.
-It is well known that EphB4 is also expressed in venous and capillary endothelium (9, 10), and therefore the impact of the mutations on the venous system needs to be considered.
-In accordance with this hypothesis some of the patients (GLDNOR:II.2 and II.3; GLDUK:I.2) showed varicose veins, which would be consistent with a valve defect in the venous system and would support the contribution of vascular deficiency to the observed phenotype.
+Edema in the mouse embryos lacking EPHB4 specifically in the lymphatic endothelia appears to be milder than that observed in the patients, suggesting that defective LVVs may only partially explain human LRHF/GLD.
+It is well known that EPHB4 is also expressed in venous and capillary endothelium (9, 10), and therefore, the impact of the mutations on the venous system needs to be considered.
+In accordance with this hypothesis, some of the patients (GLD{NOR} :II.2 and GLD{NOR} :II.3; GLD{UK} :I.2) showed varicose veins, which would be consistent with a valve defect in the venous system and would support the contribution of vascular deficiency to the observed phenotype.
 Together with the varicose veins, the ASD observed in the patients could also be an important part of this phenotype.
-Both have been reported in Lymphedema Distichiasis Syndrome with a frequency of approximately 7% (ASDs) (25) and 100% (varicose veins) (26).
+Both have been reported in lymphedema distichiasis syndrome with a frequency of approximately 7% (ASDs) (25) and 100% (varicose veins) (26).